jessicadesilva/obsidian-notes/Data Engineering Zoomcamp/Orchestration.md

 	return data
 ```

-Finally, for our Data exporter block we will use a Python -> Google BigQuery template and call it write_taxi_to_bigquery.
+Finally, for our Data exporter block let's use a SQL exporter block since we haven't done that before.
+We will call it write_taxi_to_bigquery, set our Connection to BigQuery, our profile to default since that is what contains our Google service key credentials.
+We also need to define our schema, which we will call ny_taxi, and the name of the table, let's call it yellow_cab_data.